MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/add-colors-power-bi-visual.md

 This article describes how to add colors to your custom visuals and how to handle data points for a visual that has defined colors.

-[`IVisualHost`](visual-api.md#visualconstructoroptions), the collection of properties and services that interact with the visual host, can use colors in custom visuals with the `colorPalette` service.
+[`IVisualHost`](visual-api.md#visualconstructoroptions), the collection of properties and services that interact with the visual host, can define colors in custom visuals with the `colorPalette` service.
 The example code in this article modifies the [SampleBarChart visual](https://github.com/microsoft/PowerBI-visuals-sampleBarChart).
 For the SampleBarChart visual source code, see [barChart.ts](https://github.com/microsoft/PowerBI-visuals-sampleBarChart/blob/master/src/barChart.ts).

 To get started creating visuals, see [Developing a a Power BI circle card visual](develop-circle-card.md).